Sir Vincent Corbet, 1st Baronet: Death

+Marriage and family

-Marriage and familyAlumni Oxonienses asserts that Corbet obtained a licence to marry Jane Acton, daughter of John Acton, citizen and goldsmith on 15 July 1642.
+Alumni Oxonienses asserts that Corbet obtained a licence to marry Jane Acton, daughter of John Acton, citizen and goldsmith on 15 July 1642.
 However, when he married, it was to Sarah Monson, daughter of Sir Robert Monson (died 1638), of North Carlton, a short distance NNW of Lincoln.
 Sir Robert was a litigious former MP for Lincoln, suspected of Recusant sympathies.
 An important landowner in both Lincolnshire and Yorkshire, he was predeceased by his only son, leaving Sarah and her four sisters as co-heiresses.
 Lady Sarah Corbet long outlived her husband and was created Viscountess Corbet for life in 1679.
 Shortly after, with most of her children dead, she married for the second time, to Sir Charles Lee of Edmonton, Middlesex.
 She died in 1682 and was buried at Edmonton on 10 June.
 Lee died and was buried in the same place in 1700.

 The children of Sir Vincent and Lady Sarah Corbet were mostly born during the Civil War or its immediate aftermath: unlike earlier generations, their christenings are not included in the Moreton Corbet parish register.
 They were: